Top 10 Canvas Accessibility Checks

 Provide Content in Multiple Ways

 Use different file types and options to convey content to fit different types of learners.
-Images are great to illustrate ideas, just make sure that the text provides the information too.
+Images and multimedia are great to illustrate ideas, just make sure that the text provides the information too.

 Use Canvas Pages